sjentsch/lsjDocs/Other/StatTheory.rst

 And our conversation goes like this:

-   Okay, thit is pretty obvious.
+   Okay, this is pretty obvious.
 Wellesley is way better at this game.
    We both agree he is going to win the next hill, right?
 Is there really any logical evidence for that?
 Before we started this game, there were lots of possibilities for the first 10 outcomes, and I had no